MrAhmedElsayed/Writing-your-first-Django-app-Polls/README.md

 # Polls App

-poll app from django docs.
+poll app from Django docs, I styled it with Bootstrap.

-I start with this url https://docs.djangoproject.com/en/3.0/intro/tutorial01/ Django Documentation.
+I start with this URL https://docs.djangoproject.com/en/3.0/intro/tutorial01/ Django Documentation.

 ## Install and run